caananay/titicomglobal/README.md

    14. Only 3 blog posts should be display on a page at a time, subsequent blog posts carry over to the next page.

+   15. Admin user can download pdf invoice from orders.

 ### DEPLOYMENT:

    The project was deployed using Heroku.